genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 -  Functional class - functional class of a region, annotated by SnpEff tool.

-Moreover, the app calculates "Additional metrics" such as genotype frequencies for homozygous samples with reference and alteration alleles (GF HOM REF and GF HOM ALT columns correspondingly), reads depth for homozygous samples with alteration allele (DP HOM ALT) and reads depth
+Moreover, the application calculates "Additional metrics" such as genotype frequencies for homozygous samples with reference and alteration alleles (GF HOM REF and GF HOM ALT columns correspondingly), reads depth for homozygous samples with alteration allele (DP HOM ALT) and reads depth